CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-8.md

 #### Sudden Call
 You may not shuffle Sudden Call into your deck while you are drawing cards.
-Drawing cards is an indivisible action.Summons from Long Sleep
+Drawing cards is an indivisible action.

+####Summons from Long Sleep
 @ Card Erratum: Change "When the reserved creature is played, another Dragon or Drake may be reserved." to "Discard this card after the reserved creature attacks."